UH Med Now

 The study, though small, involved a drug already on the market for Crohn’s Disease and Irritable Bowel Syndrome and the lead researcher at New York’s Mount Sinai says it is a significant outcome.

-“So I think if you have both HIV and inflammatory bowel disease then you should ask your physician about the possibility of going on this treatment which is anti alpha beta 7 therapy which is also known as vedolizumab or Entyvio,” said Dr. Saurabh Mehandru, MD, lead author of the research at Mt.
-Sinai Icahn School of Medicine:
+“So I think if you have both HIV and inflammatory bowel disease then you should ask your physician about the possibility of going on this treatment which is anti alpha beta 7 therapy which is also known as vedolizumab or Entyvio,” said Dr. Saurabh Mehandru, MD, lead author of the research at Mount Sinai Icahn School of Medicine:

 The drug trial results using venolizumab (sold by the brand name Entyvio) to counter HIV in the gut was published October 3, 2018 in the prestigious journal SCIENCE Translational Medicine.